TWU is excited to host our students on campus again for the Fall 2021 Academic Semester.

 Housing Refunds for Withdrawals

-The deadline for requesting a refund for your housing deposit has been extended to July 31, 2020.
+The deadline for requesting a refund for your housing deposit is June 1, 2021.

 First & Second Year Housing Requirement

 TWU has a Residence Requirement policy for out-of-area students, welcoming them to live on campus for their first two years, unless staying with family.
-Due to the unusual circumstances, first and second-year students are exempt from this policy and are invited to live with other TWU families through our coordinated efforts to billet, or find another hospitable location off-campus.
+Due to the unusual circumstances, first and second-year students are exempt from this policy and are invited to find another hospitable location off-campus.